nathantgray/NS3/installation.md

 Those are basic pre-requisites for both ns-3 and VcPkg, used in this version of ns-3 for dependencies installation.
 The [official ns-3 branch](https://gitlab.com/nsnam/ns-3-dev/) uses Bake for dependencies installation.

+For package-manager commands used to install these packages, look at `Install required packages` entries in the [CI file](https://github.com/Gabrielcarvfer/NS3/blob/master/.github/workflows/per_commit.yml).

 ### 1.2 Configure the environment

 #### 1.2.1 Msys2